googlecreativelab/teachablemachine-community/libraries/README.md

 # Teachable Machine Libraries

 This section contains support libraries for the new version of Teachable Machine.
-For more info go to: [Teachable Machine](https://teachablemachine.withgoogle.com/io19).

 ## Model Libraries